Image by Kanenori on Pixabay

 This creates two kinds of challenges.
 The first is that some colleagues may look to you for definitive answers, based on your system analysis, and they might see a lack of certainty as a weakness of your analysis.
 Such colleagues need firm but gentle persuasion on why and how uncertainty is an inherent characteristic of complex systems.
 Unwillingness to grapple with uncertainty all too often leads to rash decisions with unintended consequences.

 The second challenge is that some colleagues may see in such uncertainty a reason for inaction.
-In response, consider emphasizing how your system analysis points the existence of specific risks and hazards– and even if they cannot be quantified, such risks still warrant mitigating actions.
+In response, consider emphasizing how your system analysis points to the existence of specific risks and hazards– and even if they cannot be quantified, such risks still warrant mitigating actions.